Posted May 2025

 -

-Private education and health services remained unchanged over-the-month and over-the-year.
+Private education and health services remained unchanged at 110 jobs.

 -